Is Milan safe? Neighborhoods to avoid and where to live

 Generally, Milan is safe at night.
 With that in mind, there are certain areas where you should exercise more caution, like Via Padova, Baggio, and Viale Monza.
 You can rely on Milan's public transport to get around the city at night, so you don't have to worry about getting home when you're enjoying Milan's exciting nightlife.

 To stay safe in Milan, it's essential to be vigilant while using public transport and around stations in the city centre.
-Because of the high foot traffic, pickpockets get away quickly, and you won’t even realise they’re robbing you.
+Because of the high foot traffic, pickpockets get away quickly, and you won't even realize they're robbing you.

 Here're 7 tips for staying safe while you kickstart your new life in Milan: